alielw/APS-NGS-day1-PM/README.md

 HISAT2 outputs a SAM file with the alignment information for each read.

-## b.
-PRACTICAL ACTIVITY
+### Exercise

-Map RNA-seq reads to the reference genome.
-This practical will illustrate the effect of different parameters on the stringency of mapping.
+Let's map RNA-seq reads to the reference genome.
+This exercise will illustrate the effect of different parameters on the stringency of mapping.
 In particular, we will focus on the effect of `no-mixed`.
 In some cases, such as for SNP calling, we may want to ensure that mapping is particularly stringent and that we have high confidence a read is correctly aligned.
 We can ensure higher confidence in our mapping by specifying `no-mixed`, which means that a read is only reported if both pairs align to the reference.
-You can compare mapping statistics between two Tophat runs, one with `no-mixed` and one without.
+You can compare mapping statistics between two HISAT2 runs, one with `no-mixed` and one without.

 You should submit these commands as jobs to ShARC.
 Our data is paired end, strand-specific and has quality scores in phred33 format.
 We will focus on one individual (60A).